Moduli of weighted stable marked cubic surfaces: Fibers of

-The fibers of $\wt\pi : \wY(E_7) \to \wY(E_6)$ are computed by the same general procedure as the previous paragraph, with the following modification.
-Observe that $\pi : \oY(E_7) \to \oY(E_6)$ is flat outside of the union of the non-flat $A_3^2$ divisors, hence away from this locus $\wt\pi$ is the pullback of $\pi$, and we may compute the fibers of $\pi$ instead \cite[Proposition 10.23]{hackingStablePairTropical2009}.
-Near the non-flat $A_3^2$ divisors some additional work is required to describe the induced morphism on the blowups---see \cref{sec:X_degen} and \cite[Lemma 10.24]{hackingStablePairTropical2009}.
+In practice, the strategy of the previous paragraph requires a minor modification.
+Namely, recall that $\wt\pi : \wY(E_7) \to \wY(E_6)$ is the canonical flattening of the morphism $\pi : \oY(E_7) \to \oY(E_6)$, and $\pi$ is flat outside of the union of the non-flat $A_3^2$ divisors.
+Therefore, outside of the non-flat $A_3^2$ divisors, $\wt\pi$ is the pullback of $\pi$, and on this locus we may compute the fibers of $\pi$ instead (see \cite[Proof of Proposition 10.23]{hackingStablePairTropical2009}.)
+To handle the fibers of $\wt\pi$ near the non-flat $A_3^2$ divisors, we describe the restriction of $\wt\pi$ to the strict transforms of these divisors, see \cref{lem:nonflat_A32}, \cite[Proof of Proposition 10.27]{hackingStablePairTropical2009}.